A Drug That Eases Miscarriages Is Difficult For Women To Get

 Brandi, who started in her position this September, says she immediately started the application process to get mifepristone added to the list of available medications at her hospital.
 It was approved in December by a preliminary committee that oversees medications, but it's still not available for use.
 Brandi is optimistic that will change in the coming months.

-While Hofler's happy she can provide women with care that is backed by research, she says women shouldn't have to go to special clinics to get mifepristone.
+While Hofler is happy she can provide women with care that is backed by research, she says women shouldn't have to go to special clinics to get mifepristone.
 She's hopeful that a change in access will reduce the shame women feel about both miscarriage and abortion.

 "People can talk about miscarriage, but it's stigmatized in the undercurrents," Hofler says.
 "Society still views this as a failing of the woman."